DevSecNinja/home/README.md

 # Home Kubernetes Cluster

+I run a single node TrueNAS Scale server as my NAS with VMs such as Home Assistant OS and a few Docker servers.
+Before I converted it into a NAS, it used to be a single node Proxmox server with a Talos VM and a Home Assistant OS VM on it.
+I am still considering going back to Kubernetes one day, but for now most of the good stuff is in the `/docker` folder.
+I moved back to Docker as my i3-9100 CPU didn't have enough capacity to run a decent amount of services in Kubernetes, while under Docker this is totally fine.

+## Docker deployment

+To configure the VMs from scratch & provision Docker services, I am using Ansible extensively.
+This allows me to easily add or reprovision a new Docker server.
+Have a look at the templates I use under `/docker/ansible`.

+## Docker services

+Under `/docker/docker_containers.md` you can see which Docker containers I use.
+This markdown is automatically kept up-to-date.

 ## Hardware

-I run a single node Proxmox server with a Talos VM and a Home Assistant OS VM on it.

 | #   | Category               | Product                                                                                   |
 |-----|------------------------|-------------------------------------------------------------------------------------------|